J.P. Crawford Player Props: Mariners vs. Athletics

-The Seattle Mariners, including J.P.
-Crawford (hitting .219 in his past 10 games, with two doubles, a home run, five walks and six RBI), take on starting pitcher Mason Miller and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.
+On Wednesday, J.P.
+Crawford (.219 batting average in his past 10 games, with two doubles, a home run, six walks and six RBI) and the Seattle Mariners face the Oakland Athletics, whose starting pitcher will be JP Sears.
+First pitch is at 9:40 PM ET.

-In his most recent appearance, he went 1-for-4 with an RBI against the Blue Jays.
+In his most recent game he had a hitless performance (0-for-3) against the Athletics.

 J.P.
 Crawford Game Info & Props vs. the Athletics